 3D skull model based on VR technology

 The virtual 3D skull model used in this study was constructed from computed tomography (CT) scans of a human skull from the Peking Union Medical College (PUMC) Anatomy Teaching Collection (Fig. 1).
-The CT scans were imported into Mimics 17.0 (Materialise NV, Leuven, Belgium) and converted into stereolithography (STL) files.
-The method used to create a 3D model from CT scans was previously published by Shui et al..
-Several defective structures (ethmoid plate, crista galli, anterior clinoid process and inferior orbital fissure) on the 3D skull model were modified by using 3D Studio Max 2016 (Autodesk Inc, San Rafael, CA).
-In addition, each bone was isolated from the entire skull and painted in a different colour (Fig. 2C & 2D).
-The model was then imported into the Unreal Engine VR platform (Fig. 2A) through the HTC VIVE software development kit (High Technology Computer Corporation, Taiwan) and Unreal Engine 4.15 (Epic Games Inc, Cary, NC), which is compatible with HTC VIVE CE (High Technology Computer Corporation, Taiwan), a VR HMD with a resolution of 2160´1200.
+The CT scans were imported into Mimics 17.0 (Materialise NV, Leuven, Belgium) and converted into STL (stereolithography) files.
+The method used to create a 3D model from CT scans was previously published by Shui et al.19.
+Several defective structures (ethmoid plate, crista galli, anterior clinoid process and inferior orbital fissure) on the 3D skull model were modified using 3D Studio Max 2016 (Autodesk Inc, San Rafael, CA).
+In addition, each bone was isolated from the whole skull and painted in a different colour (Fig. 2c & d).
+The model was then imported into the Unreal Engine VR platform (Fig. 2a)) through the HTC VIVE software development kit (High Technology Computer Corporation, Taiwan) and Unreal Engine 4.15 (Epic Games Inc, Cary, NC), which is compatible with HTC VIVE CE (High Technology Computer Corporation, Taiwan), a VR HMD with a resolution of 2160´1200.
 Users could rotate and scale the model through handheld controllers.
-In addition, each cranial bone could be isolated from all other bones, which allows the user to view an individual selected bone and its position in space relative to the other bones.
+In addition, each cranial bone could be isolated from all other bones, allowing the user to view an individual selected bone and its position in space relative to the other bones.
 When the isolated structure was placed back in its original position, the model was reset.

-The pre- and post-intervention tests comprised the same set of theory tests and identification tests (Supplementary file 1.1 & 1.2).
+The pre- and post-intervention tests were composed of the same set of theory test and identification test (Supplementary file 1.1 & 1.2).
 The theory test consisted of 18 multiple-choice questions that mainly covered basic knowledge on the skull.
-Each correct answer was awarded 1 point, and the examination lasted 15 minutes.
-The identification test consisted of 25 fill-in-the-blank questions on labelled anatomical structures of the skull.
+Each correct answer was awarded 1 point, and the examination lasted 15 min.
+The identification test consisted of 25 fill-in-the-blank questions on labelled anatomical structures about the skull.
 All structures were labelled on the cadaveric skulls.
 The participants had 45 seconds to observe each structure and write down its name.
 Each correct answer was awarded 1 point.
 The content was based on the syllabus from the PUMC anatomy course, and all the test questions are available in Supplementary file 1.

-To assess the potential efficacy of the teaching tools, in addition to the objective learning efficiency determined by the test scores, a perception survey was designed (Supplementary file 1.3).
-The questions were based on those included in several previous studies conducted to evaluate the efficacy of other 3D models [8, 19, 22].
-The perception survey used in this study consisted of five parts that addressed the participants’ enjoyment, learning efficiency, attitude, intention to use, and the tool’s authenticity, and a standard five-point Likert scale was used to quantify the responses (1-strongly disagree, 5-strongly agree with the statement).
+To assess the potential efficacy of the teaching tools, in addition the objective learning efficiency determined by the test scores, a perception survey was designed (Supplementary file 1.3).
+The questions were based on those included in several previous studies conducted to evaluate the efficacy of other 3D models8,20,21.
+The perception survey used consisted of five parts that addressed the participants’ enjoyment, learning efficiency, attitude and intention to use and the tool’s authenticity, and a standard five-point Likert scale was used to quantify the responses (1-strongly disagree, 5-strongly agree with the statement).

 Data collection and marking

-The previous GPA, test scores and perception survey scores were expressed as medians (interquartile ranges (IQRs)), and the categorical variables were expressed as numbers (%).
-The participants’ ages were expressed as means (±SDs).
+The previous GPA, test scores and perception survey scores are expressed as medians (interquartile ranges, [IQRs]), and the categorical variables are expressed as numbers (%).
+The participants’ ages are expressed as the means [±SDs].
 A p-value of <0.05 was considered to indicate statistical significance.
-Statistical analysis was performed with SPSS 23.0 (IBM Corp, Armonk, NY).
+Statistical analysis was performed using SPSS 23.0 (IBM Corp, Armonk, NY).